nansquill/BlackBoxJPA/readme.txt

 Similar to examples 04 and 05, some configuration can be found in the persistence.xml file.
 A noteworthy difference:
 Since we don't want to manually manage the persistence provider but use the one provided by the application server, some settings have to applied to the application server, rather than the application.
-In detail: the database connection is configured in the example06-ds.xml (in the example06-presentation module) and configured to be available under the jndi name 'java:jboss/datasources/example06'.
+In detail: the database connection is configured in the blackbox-ds.xml (in the blackbox-presentation module) and configured to be available under the jndi name 'java:jboss/datasources/blackbox'.
 In the persistence.xml, this jndi name is configured as the source of our entity manager.

 * business: A maven module containing the RESTful application interface.

-The NewsCRUD is an exemplary class for handling resource requests using the tools of the JAX-RS specification presented in the lecture.
+The MessageCRUD is an exemplary class for handling resource requests using the tools of the JAX-RS specification presented in the lecture.
 The 'conf' package holds additional configurations, such as the activator for the JAX-RS subsystem and a provider for the JSON (de-)serialization library 'Jackson'.
 Additionally an EJB Startup Bean is provided, that allows to create some dummy data during the application startup.